cce2955/ciscopkt/README.md

 1. **Routing**: OSPF (Open Shortest Path First) is used for dynamic routing between routers to ensure effective inter-router communication.
 2. **DHCP**: Dynamic Host Configuration Protocol is set up on routers to dynamically assign IP addresses to End User devices.
 3. **Access Control**: Access Control Lists (ACLs) are implemented to control traffic flow between specific routers, demonstrating a proficiency in network security measures.
+To be more clear, the end user devices on R4 are block from communicating with the devices on R2, while still having communication with other routers

 ## Purpose